 The management of the US economy following the 2008 global financial crisis is offered as an example of a beautiful deleveraging, or something approximating it.

-I again have to object here.
+Here again, I have to object.

-Mr Dalio simultaneously argues that a deleveraging takes about 10 years to reset an economy's finances whilst also maintaining that the USA went through an almost ideal version of such a process after 2008.
-To my reckoning that implies that the process should have been complete by 2018.
+Mr Dalio simultaneously argues that a deleveraging takes about 10 years to reset an economy's finances while also maintaining that the USA went through an almost ideal version of such a process after 2008.
+To my reckoning that implies that the process should have been complete by around 2018.
 The data does indeed confirm that much of the excessive household debt had been reduced by that time, but the data also shows that government debt expanded by an even larger amount.

-Overall debt in 2018 was significantly higher than in 2008, and far from having achieved any beautiful deleveraging of a long term debt cycle, the government has only achieved a very ugly and unsustainable budget deficit and trade deficit, all whilst running up total debt.
+Overall debt in 2018 was significantly higher than in 2008, and far from having achieved any beautiful deleveraging of a long term debt cycle, the government has only achieved a very ugly and unsustainable budget deficit and trade deficit, all while running up total debt.
 My article about fiscally responsible government covers this in some detail.

 Sources: